braga1376/gesture-instrument/README.md

 # Gesture-Based Musical Instrument

-This project uses a webcam to detect hand gestures and control sound frequencies using the `pyo` library.
-The project leverages OpenCV for video capture and MediaPipe for hand tracking.
+This project uses a webcam to detect hand gestures and control sound frequencies.
+The project uses pyo for sound, OpenCV for video capture and MediaPipe for hand tracking.

 ## Requirements